MCausc78/stoat.py/docs/api.rst

 .. class:: EmbedSpecial

-    A union of all embed special types.
+    An union of all embed special types.

     The following classes are included in this union: